An economic protocol for scalable, ecological production

 Producer network

-The network Basis forms allows producers to order each other's products and services while automatically tracking labor, resource, and process costs.
-The transactions that happen in this network are transparent to all participants (with the exception of consumer purchases which are entirely confidential).
-This encourages cooperation and collaboration as a primary form of production while still supporting competition as a balancing force.
+The transactions that happen in this network are transparent to all participants (with the exception of consumer purchases which are entirely confidential), allowing any member to view how a product is made from raw material to finished good.
+This transparency also encourages cooperation and collaboration as a primary form of production while still supporting competition as a balancing force.

 Ecological accounting

-Basis replaces the concept of a price with separate collections of labor, resources, and processes.
+Basis replaces the concept of a price inside the productive system with separate collections of labor, resources, and processes.
 A chair no longer costs $35, but rather 4kg wood from a new growth forest in Oregon, 37 minutes of sawmill worker labor, 1.2 hours of trucker labor, 1.1L of diesel fuel, etc.

 These costs are assigned to the products created by one company, and move with the product when it is ordered by another company.
 This matches inputs with outputs, completely eliminating the idea of profit.